Social care and social work

 - Explore the opportunities available with York Students in Schools.

 - Local youth organisations like Brownies, Guides, Cubs and Scouts require volunteers.

 - There are opportunities to work abroad over summer as a counsellor at US summer camps.

-Our information sheet on work experience for psychology professions contains links to local care providers, including mental health support services.
+See also the Psychology sector page for further suggestions and links to local care providers, including mental health support services.

 Jobs are advertised on: